YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 ### SGD (stochastic gradient descent)

 Stochastic Gradient Descent (SGD) is equivalent to mini-batch gradient descent where each mini-batch has just 1 example.
 The update rule that you have just implemented does not change.
 What changes is that you would be computing gradients on just one training example at a time, rather than on the whole training set.

+### Mini-Batch Gradient descent:
+- Why is the best mini-batch size usually not 1 and not m, but instead something in-between?-
+  - If the mini-batch size is 1, you lose the benefits of vectorization across examples in the mini-batch.
+  - If the mini-batch size is m, you end up with batch gradient descent, which has to process the whole training set before making progress.